 to), but the

-work is still my own and I have the right to share it on my social media
+work is still my own and I have the right to share it on my social media, on

-my blog and any other sites of my own.
+my blog, and on any other sites of my own.
 If you require any other uses of

 review, such as in your book or in independent posts on your site or